souvikbasak97/Movie-Recommendation-System/README.md

 # Movie Recommendation Engine
+IMDB movie recommendation engine using content based filtering in python.
+The process includes data preprocessing, feature extraction and building the recommendation system.
 # Dataset Information

 The dataset contains the top 250 movies from IMDB with 27 attributes like Title, Director, Genre, Plot, Ratings, etc.,